Accounting & FinanceEnquire now

 |BSBITU402||Develop and use complex spreadsheets|

 |FNSACC313||Perform financial calculations|

 |FNSACC408||Work effectively in the accounting and bookkeeping industry|

 |FNSACC416||Set up and operate a computerised accounting system|

 What career opportunities are available?

-With a Cert IV in Accounting qualification, the skills you learn can help you find jobs in various areas of the accounting, banking and financial services sector, such as:
+With a Cert IV in Accounting and Bookkeeping qualification, the skills you learn can help you find jobs in various areas of the accounting, banking and financial services sector, such as:

-Prepare financial reports and provide advice to clients in relations to the preparation and the lodgement of Business Activity Statements.
+Prepare financial reports and provide advice to clients in relations to their taxation affairs.

 Responsible for customer service and administrative tasks and duties within the accounts department of a business.